OutJeck/corbot_ua/README.md

 ### Guide

-In summary, there are 13 parameters of the simulation, 10 of which you can enter by yourself.
+In summary, there are 13 parameters, 10 of which you can enter by yourself.

 Disease:
 * Infection rate: float [0, 1] - chance of infected cell infecting its neighbour